kloya03/AuE893_KartikLoya_Sp21/ReadMe.md

 My name is Kartik Loya.
-I am a PhD student at clemson university in mechanical Engineering.
-This repository is for my course AuE8930.
+I am a PhD student at Clemson University in Mechanical Engineering.
+This repository is for my Assignments for the course AuE 893 (Autonomy: Science and Systems)